Pecan, Pecan Tree: Planting, Growing

 Pecan pie, brownies, appetisers… in the kitchen, they work for sweet or savoury dishes!

-This oleaginous shell fruit is rich in lipids, particularly in polyunsaturated fatty acids such as omega-9 (oleic acid) and omega-6 (linoleic acid).
+This oleaginous shell fruit is rich in lipids, particularly polyunsaturated fatty acids such as omega-9 (oleic acid) and omega-6 (linoleic acid).
 Pecan walnuts have a low glycemic index and a low sugar content.
 Packed with potassium, magnesium, zinc, and phosphorus, they make a real anti-fatigue cocktail, are good for immunity, and help balance the nervous system.
 Rich in antioxidants, they reduce cholesterol levels and prevent cardiovascular complications.
-They are energy-dense and contain approximately 700 kcal per 100 grams.
+They are energy-dense, containing approximately 700 kcal per 100 grams.

 How to propagate Carya illinoinensis?

-Spring sowing is the easiest way to propagate Pecan trees but you’ll need to wait 10 to 12 years to obtain fruits.
+Sowing in spring is the easiest way to propagate Pecan trees but you’ll need to wait 10 to 12 years to obtain fruit.
 The tree can also be propagated by shield grafting in summer.
-This is a relatively delicate operation for amateur gardeners and we recommend leaving it to professionals.
+This is a relatively delicate operation for amateur gardeners, and we recommend leaving it to professionals.

 By sowing

-- Repot into a larger pot then plant out in the garden when the young plant is sufficiently rooted
+• Repot into a larger container then transplant into the garden when the young plant is sufficiently rooted

 Useful resources

-- Grow nut trees like the almond tree (The almond tree: planting, pruning and harvesting), the hazelnut tree (Choosing your hazelnut tree: buying guide) or the walnut tree (Walnut tree, Juglans regia: planting, pruning and care)
+• Grow nut trees such as the almond tree (The almond tree: planting, pruning and harvesting), the hazelnut tree (Choosing your hazelnut tree: buying guide) or the walnut tree (Walnut, Juglans regia: planting, pruning and care)

 Comments